tonysm/tailwindcss-laravel/README.md

 namespace Tests;

+use Exception;
-use Illuminate\Foundation\Testing\TestCase as BaseTestCase;
+use Tests\TestCase;
 use Tonysm\TailwindCss\Testing\InteractsWithTailwind;

-class ExampleTest extends BaseTestCase
+class ExampleTest extends TestCase
 {
     use InteractsWithTailwind;